dirtyhenry/tech-articles/_posts/2021-01-17-my-definitive-front-matter.md

 ## Revisions

-This section was ~stolen~ inspired by NSHipster's articles front matters (see the [source][10] for their `XCTestCase` post for instance).
-When you intend to keep your content relevant over time, it is very useful to let your users know you updated your content so that feature, albeit specific, can turn super useful.
+This section was ~stolen~ inspired by the front matter of NSHipster's articles (see the [source][10] for their `XCTestCase` post for instance).
+When you intend to keep your content relevant over time, it is very useful to let your users know you updated your content so the revisions feature, albeit specific, can become super useful.

 ## Alerts